jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 4 Loops, Tiling and Load Balancing .md

 ## When marginal improvements are not marginal: Symmetrization and Improved Sorting

-​	Though a lot was achieved already, there is yet some extra performance that can be squeezed.
+​	Though a lot was achieved already, there is yet some extra performance that can be squeezed out of this code.
 To find where, we come back to the first rule of thumb that was mentioned in this series:  **If it doesn't need to be done, don't do it**.
 To find where, we return to the density calculation.

-​	For two different indices, $i$ and $j$, the actual density calculations are not the same because the coefficients $\nu_i$ are not the same in the same sum.
+​	For two different indexes, $i$ and $j$, the actual density calculations are not the same because the coefficients $\nu_i$ are not the same in the same sum.
 That said it is possible to break the density calculation in the following way:
 $$
 \rho_i = \sum_{k=0}^N \nu_k W(|{\mathbf r }_i  - {\mathbf r }_k |,h) = \sum_{k=0}^N \nu_k W_{ik} = \nu_j W_{ij} + \sum_{k\neq j} \nu_k W_{ik}\\